 The aim of Women Talking Politics – a mini-journal produced by the New Zealand Political Studies Association – is to promote the work of women political scientists in New Zealand.

-We are seeking submissions by New Zealand-based women political scientists (both academic staff and postgraduate students).
+The journal welcomes submissions by New Zealand-based women political scientists (both academic staff and postgraduate students).

 Ability to attend the NZPSA annual conference.